kianakiashemshaki/kianakiashemshaki/README.md

 # Education📚
 - MS in Computer Science Specialization in Cybersecurity
-- BS in Computer Engineering
+- BS in Computer Engineering Specialization Software Engineering

 ## Skills and Technologies💡